Leaders need to see providing organizational clarity as one of their top responsibilities.

 Without this information, employees are simply making it up as they go along or reacting to events as they unfold rather that proactively making the “right” things happen.
 It has been said that once you add your first employee, you’ve already entered the realm of differing opinions and perceptions about what needs to get done and by when.
 The sad fact is that most employee stress is directly related to their own confusion about their role, how they are performing in this role, whether or not they feel part of something bigger than themselves, and how they plug into the big picture of the company and its success.
-Additionally, when employees don’t have this information they tend to make up their own answers, which can involve factually flawed interpretations or negative assumptions.
+Additionally, when employees don’t have this information they tend to jump to flawed conclusions that hinder progress.

 Leaders have every opportunity to address basic communication issues on a consistent and regular basis.
 Jack Welch is famous for saying that he would repeat the vision, values, and direction of the company so often that he would often feel sick at the sound of his own voice saying the same thing; but it worked.
 People, knew where the company was going and why, what it stood for and how they fit into the culture and big picture.
 Moreover, many people who were only outside observers of the company could often provide you with much of this information as well.
 Jack was a master communicator and this offers an excellent example of a leader providing a high level of clarity for the average employee and stakeholder.